 Add another tile above the last one you applied, and another beside it.
 Continue applying the whole tiles in this way until you’ve tiled the area covered with tile adhesive.

-Apply another square metre of adhesive and tiles until you have fixed all of the whole tiles.
+Apply another square metre of adhesive and tiles until you have fixed all the whole tiles.

 At the edges of the wall, put one leg of the spacer between the tiles so the rest is sticking out – we’ll remove this later before grouting.

-Leave to dry, for the length of time directed on the tile adhesive product instructions.
+Leave to dry for the length of time directed on the tile adhesive instructions.

 Remove the vertical timber batten by prising out it’s nails with the claw of a hammer.

-Fix whole tiles to the other section of the wall, starting from the corner beside the tiles you've already fixed.
+Fix whole tiles to the other section of the wall, starting from the corner next to the tiles you’ve already fixed.

 Once all the whole tiles have been fixed and are dry, remove the horizontal timber batten.

-Now you've fixed all of the whole tiles, you're ready to move on to applying cut tiles at the edges of the wall and in the corners.
-Go to 'How to tile corners' to find out how to do this.
+Now you’ve fixed all of the whole tiles, you’re ready to fill the edges and corners of the wall.
+Head to ‘How to tile corners’ to find out how to do this.

 In this section, we’ll talk you through tiling corners.
 There are two types of corner – internal and external.
 These could be corners created by walls or corners created by obstructions:

-- Internal corner: The corner join between two walls, for example the corner of a room, or the corner created by a door frame.
-A shower cubicle also features internal corners.
+The corner join between two walls, for example the corner of a room, or the corner created by a door frame.

-There is a different method for tiling depending on the type of corner, and we’ll explain both these methods in this section.
+There’s a different method for tiling depending on the type of corner, and we’ll explain both methods in this section.

 Sometimes you may find that you can fit whole tiles across the wall without needing to cut a tile for the corner.
 If no cuts are necessary, jump to the section ‘How to grout and finish wall tiles’.

-In many cases, you’ll need to cut a tile to fit into the corner.
+In most cases, you’ll need to cut a tile to fit into the corner.

 How to measure and mark tiles for cutting

-Hold the tile for cutting over the last whole tile in the row.
-Fit another against the wall and mark where it overlaps the one below with a chinagraph pencil or felt-tip pen.
+Hold the tile you’ll be cutting over the last whole tile in the row.
+Fit another against the wall and mark where it overlaps the one below with a tile scribe, chinagraph pencil or felt-tip pen.